kleopatra999/mapzen-docs/metro-extracts/metro-extracts-walkthrough.md

 Originally created by Mike Migurski, Mapzen has taken over hosting and maintenance of Metro Extracts.
 You will go to the Mapzen website to download the files.

 1. Open a web browser to the Metro Extracts download page at https://mapzen.com/data/metro-extracts/.
 The page has a map showing the available downloads, as well as a filter box and an alphabetical list of city names below it.
-2. Below the map, in the Filter box, type `Lisbon`, or the name of another city you want to download.
+2. Below the map, in the Filter box, type `lisbon`.
 You can also zoom in on the map to see the area covered and click a box to choose the city.

   ![Filter the list of extracts](/metro-extracts/images/filter_extracts.png)